matthew-li/chrome_mute_tab/README.md

-# chrome_mute_tab
+# Chrome Extension: Mute Tab

-A Chrome extension that adds a keyboard shortcut that mutes or unmutes the current tab.
+A Chrome extension that adds a keyboard shortcut (Alt+Shift+M) that mutes or unmutes the current tab.

+Icon Attribution: [Mute](https://thenounproject.com/icon/2043668/) by Delta from the Noun Project.